 The Sculpture Studio is the place to discover or commission contemporary sculpture in stone, metal, or wood created by sculptor Mark Carroll.
 Mark established his working studio in 1990.
 Since then he has created large outdoor sculptures for corporate office buildings and home landscapes as well as smaller sculptures for interior home decor.

-You can purchase an existing sculpture that you find on the web site, or Mark can work directly with you to create a unique work of art to fit your needs.
+You can purchase an existing sculpture that you find on this web site, or Mark can work directly with you to create a unique work of art to fit your needs.
 Collaborate with Mark to create a special sculpture to decorate your home, office, or garden.

 Sculptor Mark Carroll came from a family of artists.
 His father, Richard, was a wood and stone carver, his mother,Mary, a landscape oil painter.
 He grew up playing on Florida’s ocean shore and exploring the forests of Vermont.